Primary Navigation Mobile

 Trio of vans planned

 There will be three light commercial vehicles offered when Flexis launches, with a panel van, small cargo box van and a larger step-through van all in the plan.
-All three will sit on the same skateboard-style platform that is similar in concept to that under other modern vehicles.
+All three will sit on the same skateboard-style platform that is similar in concept to that under other modern electric vehicles, and will also be sold as a new generation of Renault electric vans.

 This means that different style of vehicles can sit on top of the same flat and simplistic base.
 Said base has the battery built in to the chassis, rather than requiring its own holder that would add weight, which would then reduce range and payload.

-The panel van is set to be the first to launch, in the earlier part of 2026, and it is sized similarly to a low-roof medium van such as the Ford Transit Custom.
+The panel van is set to be the first to launch, in the earlier part of 2026.
+Sized similarly to a low-roof medium van such as the Ford Transit Custom, this is the equivalent of the next-generation Renault Trafic E-Tech.
 There will be two lengths on offer, with the latter measuring 400mm longer.
 There will only be one height, though, with it sitting at 1.9m tall, enabling it to get under the 2m barriers that are a common place around town.

 Flexis also says that the platform is designed to offer a 500mm-high entry point that it claims is a class low.
 This results in less up-and-down clambering for drivers, reducing the stress on their legs and knees over a day’s deliveries.